hjorne/TransBurst/README.md

  `main.py` is run, simply look at the terminal in order to see what the program is doing.

+**NOTE: This program currently only works with OpenStack compatible clouds!**

 # Transcode Time Prediction
 Accurate transcode time prediction is essential to the well-functioning of